DKchemistry/chembl/lit_pcba_to_do.md

 NOTE: We need to drop the `-WAIT` flag for now I think, otherwise we need to run some sort of `nohup &` process.
 NOTE: `--OVERWRITE` isn't a valid command anyway, so I think we are safe on that end, at least.

+Some jobs ran just fine it seems, though it is worthwhile to double check.
+I am getting a local rsync copy of `lit-pcba/` from tobias.
+I'll analyze it locally.
+My rsync server script is not good, but the local one is and I can work locally much faster, so I rather do it all here and push to the servers.

 - Torsion_Strain